ZakiZtraki/AndruinoBeginner/content/lessons/day25/lesson.md

 ### Challenge – remote servo control

 As an extension, publish the current servo position (from Day 12) on a topic such as `home/office/servoPos` and subscribe to `home/office/servoTarget`.
 When a new target angle arrives, move the servo to that angle.
-Remember to power your servo from 5 V and avoid drawing servo current from the ESP32’s 3.3 V rail.
+Remember to power your servo from 5 V and avoid drawing servo current from the ESP32’s 3.3 V rail ([Hobby servo guide](https://learn.sparkfun.com/tutorials/hobby-servo-tutorial/all)).
 The MQTT loop should still call `client.loop()` frequently to maintain connectivity.

 ## Troubleshooting and best practices

 - **Unique client ID**: Use a unique ID for each device.
-The example concatenates the MAC address to avoid collisions【33184407194815†L364-L390】.
+The example concatenates the MAC address to avoid collisions.
-- **Call `client.loop()` frequently**: The `loop()` function processes incoming messages and keeps the connection alive【322305423900976†L338-L342】.
-Avoid long blocking delays that prevent it from running.
+- **Call `client.loop()` frequently**: The `loop()` function processes incoming messages and keeps the connection alive.
+Avoid long blocking delays that prevent it from running ([PubSubClient API](https://pubsubclient.knolleary.net/api)).
 - **Broker credentials**: Many public brokers allow anonymous connections; some require a username/password.
-Pass these to `client.connect(clientId, user, password)` as shown in the EMQX example【33184407194815†L374-L390】.
+Pass these to `client.connect(clientId, user, password)` ([PubSubClient API](https://pubsubclient.knolleary.net/api)).
-- **Port selection**: Port 1883 is standard for unencrypted MQTT, while 8883 is used for TLS/SSL connections【33184407194815†L146-L154】.
+- **Port selection**: Port 1883 is standard for unencrypted MQTT, while 8883 is used for TLS/SSL connections ([MQTT specification](https://mqtt.org/mqtt-specification/)).
 - **Sensors and Wi‑Fi**: On ESP32, avoid using ADC2 pins when Wi‑Fi is active, because Wi‑Fi uses the same hardware (see Day 23 for details).
 - **QoS and retained messages**: PubSubClient supports QoS 0 and 1.
 For simple telemetry, QoS 0 is fine; for commands you may want QoS 1.
-Retained messages make the broker store the last message on a topic so new subscribers receive it immediately.
+Retained messages make the broker store the last message on a topic so new subscribers receive it immediately ([PubSubClient API](https://pubsubclient.knolleary.net/api), [MQTT specification](https://mqtt.org/mqtt-specification/)).

 ## Going further

-- **Secure connections**: Use `WiFiClientSecure` and connect to the broker on port 8883 with TLS certificates【33184407194815†L272-L283】.
+- **Secure connections**: Use `WiFiClientSecure` and connect to the broker on port 8883 with TLS certificates.
 This encrypts traffic between your ESP32 and the broker.
 - **Node‑RED dashboard**: Create a user interface with charts and switches to display sensor data and control your device.
 Node‑RED can subscribe and publish to the same topics.
 - **Async MQTT**: The PubSubClient library is simple but blocks the loop during connection attempts.
 Libraries like **AsyncMQTT** avoid blocking and integrate with the ESP32’s event loop; you can explore them after mastering the basics.

 ## Summary

-In this lesson you learned that MQTT is a lightweight publish/subscribe protocol perfect for exchanging data between IoT devices【61989259962504†L39-L45】.
-You installed the PubSubClient library【322305423900976†L154-L170】, connected your ESP32 to a Wi‑Fi network and an MQTT broker【322305423900976†L263-L266】, published sensor readings【322305423900976†L344-L369】 and reacted to remote commands【322305423900976†L303-L316】.
+In this lesson you learned that MQTT is a lightweight publish/subscribe protocol perfect for exchanging data between IoT devices.
+You installed the PubSubClient library, connected your ESP32 to a Wi‑Fi network and an MQTT broker, published sensor readings and reacted to remote commands.
 By combining these features you created a smart climate monitor that can be controlled remotely.
 With MQTT, your projects can scale to multiple devices and integrate with dashboards, databases and cloud services.
 In the next lesson we’ll explore asynchronous servers and more advanced networking features to further expand your IoT toolbox.